Twist families of L-space knots, their genera, and Seifert surgeries: L-space knots in twist families with linking number zero

 \begin{proof} Let $\gamma$ be the blackboard framing of $c$.
 Then $\gamma = x \mu + \lambda$ for some integer $x$, where $(\mu, \lambda)$ is a preferred meridian longitude pair of $c$ in $S^3$.
 By \cite[Theorem~1.1]{Ni3} the distance between the surgery slope $-\frac{1}{n}$ and $\gamma$ is one.
 Thus $| 1 + nx | = 1$ for the nonzero integers $n = n_1, n_2$.
 This then implies $x = 0$, i.e.\ $\gamma = \lambda$. \end{proof}

-Now isotope $c$ into the fiber surface $F$ for $K$.
-Since $c \subset F$ is unknotted in $S^3$ and its framing by $F$ is its preferred longitude (Claim~\ref{framing}), $c$ is a ``twisting loop" as in \cite[Definition~2.1]{Y}.
-Then it follows from \cite[Theorem~1.1]{Y} that both the open book for $S^3$ with page $F$ and the mirror of this open book support (positive) overtwisted contact structures.
-(Indeed, one may show that in the supported contact structures $c$ can be isotoped to a Legendrian unknot that bounds an overtwisted disk.)
+Now isotope $c$ into the fiber surface $F$ for $K$; we continue to use the same symbol $c$ to denote the isotoped one.
+Then $c$ is essential in $F$, for otherwise, $c$ bounds a disk disjoint from $K$, contradicting the assumption.
+Since $c \subset F$ is unknotted in $S^3$ and its framing by $F$ is its preferred longitude (Lemma~\ref{framing}), $c$ is a ``twisting loop" as in \cite[Definition~2.1]{Y}.

-However, if $K$ is an L-space knot with a positive L-space surgery, then $g(K)=\tau(K)$ \cite{OS3} (see also \cite[Corollary~1.4]{Hed_positive}) and the open book decomposition associated to $K$ supports the (positive) tight contact structure on $S^3$ \cite[Proposition~2.1]{Hed_positive}.
-Similarly, if $K$ is an L-space knot with a negative L-space surgery, then the mirror of the open book decomposition associated to $K$ supports the positive tight contact structure.
-Since the open book of $K$ and its mirror support overtwisted contact structures, $K$ cannot be an L-space knot; a contradiction.
-Hence except $0, n_0$, $K_n$ can be an L-space knot for at most one integer $n_1$, and there are at most three integers $n$ so that $K_n$ is an L-space knot.
+An essential loop $c$ in a surface $F$ is called {\em isolating} if it is the only boundary component of a connected subsurface of $F$.
+We note that \cite[Theorem~1.1(2)]{Y} is missing the hypothesis that the twisting loop is {\em non-isolating} which is necessary for its proof.
+To apply this theorem, we need the following lemma.

+\begin{lemma} If there is a twisting loop in an embedded surface $F\subset S^3$, then there is a twisting loop in $F$ that is non-isolating. \end{lemma}

+\begin{proof} Assume there is an isolating twisting loop in a surface $F$.
+Among such loops, let $c$ be one that bounds the smallest genus of subsurfaces.
+Let $F_c$ be the subsurface bounded by $c$.
+Among disks that $c$ bounds, let $D$ be one that intersects $F_c$ transversally and minimally.
+Since the framing of $c$ by $F$ and $D$ agree, minimality ensures that $\mathrm{int}D \cap F_c = \emptyset$ in a neighborhood of $c$.
+If $\mathrm{int}D \cap F_c$ is not empty, then it consists of simple closed curves whose framings by $D$ and $F_c$ agree.
+Of these curves, let $c'$ be an innermost one in $D$.
+If $c'$ is parallel to $c$ in $F_c$, we can find another disk bounded by $c$ which intersects $F_c$ in fewer components, contradicting the assumption.
+By the minimality assumption (of genus of subsurfaces), $c'$ must be non-isolating in $F_c$ and hence in $F$.
+Since it bounds a subdisk of $D$, it is also a twisting loop.